 Sedges differ from grasses by having a 3-angled stem and structurally different flowers where the female flowers are enclosed in a sac like structure called the perigynium, which is subtended by a single scale.
 Bur-reed Sedge is a perennial tufted sedge usually found in forest edges and dry to moist woods.
 The flowering stems (culms) grow 12 to 40 inches high, erect, unbranched with smooth surface except the upper areas may be rough to the touch.
 Stems narrow in width from 3 to 6 mm wide below to 0.7 to 1.1 mm wide near the top.
 Roots may put up multiple stems.
-Stem base have some brownish-purple coloration.
+Stem bases have some brownish-purple coloration.

 The basal leaf sheaths are longitudinally green and white striped, green and white mottled with cross-veins and translucent rugose fronts.
 Ligules are 3 to 8 mm long as wide as long.